Animal Reproductive Strategies

 It’s not all just competition between males; females choose which males to mate with based on observing the male competition.
 Selection of the “best” male by females is called female choice or intersexual selection.
 Female choice (intersexual selection) and direct male competition (intrasexual selection) usually lead to selection for extremely “showy” traits that don’t appear to provide any benefit to the individual’s survival, and might even make it more likely for the animal to be eaten by a predator (think of the peacock’s tail – see below).
 But if the trait improves the male’s ability to produce successful offspring because more females choose to mate with him, then these traits do in fact improve an individual’s biological fitness, even at the cost of decreasing its survival!

 One question is why females should “care” about these showy male traits.
-A leading hypothesis to answer this question is the good genes hypothesis, which is the idea that these sexually-selected, showy male traits are “honest indicators” of good genetic quality.
+A leading hypothesis to answer this question is the “good genes” hypothesis, which is the idea that these sexually-selected, showy male traits are “honest indicators” of good genetic quality.
 In other words, it takes good genes to make a big flashy tail (and to avoid being eaten by a predator, since that big tail slows him down), so the bigger and showier the tail, the “better” the male.

 The peacock’s tail is used on courtship displays to attract females.
 Females prefer males with larger, more colorful tails.
-Image credit:
+Image credit: https://commons.wikimedia.org/wiki/User:Jebulon

-This video gives a brief overview of the implications of the good genes hypothesis and sexual selection in humans:
+This video gives a brief overview of the implications of the “good genes” hypothesis and sexual selection in humans:

-Instead of (or in addition to) competing directly with each other to have the opportunity to mate with a female, males can also compete for fertilization of a female’s eggs after mating has already occurred!
+Instead of (or in addition to) competing directly with each other to have the opportunity to mate with a female, males can also compete for fertilization of a female’s eggs after mating has already occurred.
 Competing after mating is also called indirect male competition, or sperm competition, and it results in one male being more successful than another at fertilizing a female’s eggs.
 This type of competition occurs in species where the female is likely to mate with multiple males, so instead of males directly competing with each other, they are competing via their sperm.
-In other words, if a female mates with more than one male, then any male whose sperm end up fertilizing more eggs is going to have more offspring, on average, than other males..
+In other words, if a female mates with more than one male, then any male whose sperm end up fertilizing more eggs is going to have more offspring, on average, than other males.
 So if there is a trait that makes this male’s sperm more successful than other male’s sperm, then that trait is going to end up increasing in the population over generations.

 • Mate guarding: a male remains close by the female after mating, preventing other males from mating with her until there has been time for his sperm to fertilize the eggs